tpellegrinetti/PGPg_finder/README.md

 * pandas=1.3.5

 # Database PLaBAse
-Moreover, this pipeline was developed based on a curated database called "PLant-associated BActeria web resource (PLaBAse)".
+Please, note that this pipeline was developed based on a curated database called "PLant-associated BActeria web resource (PLaBAse)".
 Acess PLaBAse website: https://plabase.cs.uni-tuebingen.de/

 We encourage you to cite the PLaBAse:

-Patz S, Rauh M, Gautam A, Huson DH. mgPGPT: Metagenomic analysis of plant growth-promoting traits.(submitted, 2024, preprint) Patz S, Gautam A, Becker M, Ruppel S, Rodríguez-Palenzuela P, Huson DH.
+Patz S, Rauh M, Gautam A, Huson DH. mgPGPT: Metagenomic analysis of plant growth-promoting traits.(submitted, 2024, preprint)

+Patz S, Gautam A, Becker M, Ruppel S, Rodríguez-Palenzuela P, Huson DH.
 PLaBAse: A comprehensive web resource for analyzing the plant growth-promoting potential of plant-associated bacteria. (submitted 2021, preprint)

-If PGPb_finder was useful for you please cite us:
+If PGPg_finder was useful for you please cite us:

-Pellegrinetti, TA; Monteiro, G; Lemos, LN; Mendes, L. PGP_finder: PGPg_finder: A Comprehensive and User-friendly Pipeline for Identifying Plant Growth-Promoting Genes in Genomic and Metagenomic Data.
+Pellegrinetti, TA; Monteiro, G; Lemos, LN; RAC, Santos; Barros, A; Mendes, L. (2024) PGPg_finder: A Comprehensive and User-friendly Pipeline for Identifying Plant Growth-Promoting Genes in Genomic and Metagenomic Data.
+Rhizosphere.

 # Issues in Database Downloading
 If you are having trouble downloading the database, you can download it manually here: